 Williams revealed: “I walked into his office, leaned over and said: ‘Mr Rose, I do hope you can help me; you see, I’m a single mum who’s struggling to support her two lovely twins’.

-“And then I sort of squeezed them together, fluttered my lashes and went ‘mmmmmmm?’.
+“And then I sort of squeezed them together and went ‘mmmmmmm?’.

 “He coughed and spluttered a bit, agreed to reduce the price and then led me out of the room with his hand on my arse.
 Worked like a charm.”

 Retail analyst Tom Logan added: “So, Joanna Lumley is now in command of the Gurkhas, while women are taking to the streets to protest about their bras.
-Is it just me, or is Britain turning into Carry On Up the Khyber?”
+Britain seems to be turning into Carry On Up the Khyber”